Migraine at Work: How it Impacts Us All

 Once dismissed as “just a bad headache”, migraine is now scientifically recognized as a disabling neurologic disorder characterized by moderate to severe head pain that can be exacerbated by movement and frequently accompanied by nausea, vomiting, and disruption of daily activities.[4]

 “My migraines often last a few days.
-In most cases, the attack begins early in the morning, around 4 am with severe and unbearable pain in the temples, often followed by photosensitivity and even vomiting.”
+In most cases, the attack begins early in the morning, around 4am with severe and unbearable pain in the temples, often followed by photosensitivity and even vomiting.”

 Hana Chalupníková, Commercial Support Specialist, Teva Prague

-New Migraine Friendly Workplace Stamp aims to support migraine patients
+Migraine Friendly Workplace Stamp aims to support migraine patients

-A new Migraine Friendly Workplace Stamp in Europe developed by the European Migraine & Headache Alliance (EMHA), recognizes organizations that support their employees who suffer from migraine.
+A Migraine Friendly Workplace Stamp in Europe developed by the European Migraine & Headache Alliance (EMHA), recognizes organizations that support their employees who suffer from migraine.
 It rewards companies who are committed to providing a “friendly” migraine work environment for their employees, whether they suffer from migraine or work with colleagues who are afflicted by this condition.
 Find out more here.

 What does this mean in practical terms?